universal-tool-calling-protocol/go-utcp/README.md

 * Built-in transports for HTTP, CLI, Server-Sent Events, streaming HTTP, GraphQL, MCP and UDP.
+* Variable substitution via environment variables or `.env` files using `UtcpDotEnv`.
 * In-memory repository for storing providers and tools discovered at runtime.
 * Utilities such as `OpenApiConverter` to convert OpenAPI definitions